prabal-es/bookmark-ui/README.md

 # Bookmark UI [![CircleCI](https://circleci.com/gh/prabal-es/bookmark-ui.svg?style=svg&circle-token=54f45edb21d8d668f10df070d14b7dc742543691)](https://circleci.com/gh/prabal-es/bookmark-ui) [![Codacy Badge](https://app.codacy.com/project/badge/Grade/a42ad2db589c4aa8b6156a74da765ffe)](https://www.codacy.com?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=prabal-es/bookmark-ui&amp;utm_campaign=Badge_Grade) [![Heroku](https://heroku-badge.herokuapp.com/?app=heroku-badge)](https://bookmark-9.herokuapp.com)

 With bookmark ui, you can save favorite webpages, tinify URL, share-it, manage-it and navigate to them in seconds from anywhere.
-Using bookmark-servive --
+Using bookmark-ui --
 - User will generate short URLs which will expire after a standard default timespan.
 User will also be able to specify the expiration date.
 This will help us solve the problem of - generating tiny URLs quickly and sharing it with others.
 - User will be able to create cards representing the url where each card has a short title, brief description and a customizable picture.
 Default picture would be the favicon of the serving application.
 - User will be able to group cards in terms of tribes, feature teams, platforms or application.
 This would be like a catalog.
 User will be able to share the group urls.